MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 ---
 title: Custom metrics calculation methods
-description: Learn the calculation methods used to define the desired calculation scope for custom metrics in the Power Automate Process Mining desktop app.
+description: Learn the calculation methods used to define the desired calculation scope for custom metrics in minit.
 author: maslejka
 contributors:
   - maslejka